 However, it’s hard to find the correct drivers, especially if your hardware is older, and that is when an excellent third-party solution such as DriverFix makes for a great addition to your digital library.

 Powered by a library of 18 million drivers, this tool will scan your PC, download whatever drivers it deems necessary, and install them for you in one go.

 Update your drivers and avoid all issues while playing Guild Wars 2.
 Use DriverFix today!

 2. Repair your game files

-- Locate your Gw2.exe file; this should be located in your Guild Wars 2 install directory
+- Locate your Gw2.exe file; this should be located in your Guild Wars 2 install directory:

 - Change the name of the shortcut to Guild Wars 2 Repair., then right-click on the shortcut and select Properties.

 - It should now look something like this: